Yevgeny Maximov: Early life

-Maximov was born in Tsarskoye Selo, an upper class suburb of St. Petersburg, the son of a Russian naval officer and a Swedish aristocrat.
+Maximov was born in Tsarskoye Selo, an upper class suburb of St. Petersburg, the son of a Russian naval officer father and a Swedish mother.
 During his youth, he studied at the Institute of Technology and the law faculty of St. Petersburg University.
 In 1869, Maximov joined the Imperial Russian Army as an officer in His Majesty's Cuirassier Life Guard Regiment after passing the officer's exam.
 The boring and routine-bound life of an officer in peace-time proved to be difficult for Maximov who had a hyper-active personality which led him to crave action.

-In 1875, Maximov attempted to commit suicide, which led to him being dishonorably discharged from the Army.
-The suicide attempt and the dishonorable discharge created a black mark on Maximov's career, which he spent the rest of his life trying to erase.
-The British historian R. W. Johnson called Maximov a tragic figure as his dishonorable discharge from the Russian Army owing to his suicide attempt marked him out as a man whose honor could never be redeemed, leading Maximov to volunteer in successive wars in attempts to prove his courage to the world and restore his lost honor.
+In 1875, Maximov attempted to commit suicide, which led to him being dishonourably discharged from the Army.
+The suicide attempt and the dishonourable discharge created a black mark on Maximov's career, which he spent the rest of his life trying to erase.
+The British historian R. W. Johnson called Maximov a tragic figure as his dishonourable discharge from the Russian Army owing to his suicide attempt marked him out as a man whose honour could never be redeemed, leading Maximov to volunteer in successive wars in attempts to prove his courage to the world and restore his lost honour.